 Tunnel of Oppression

 The success of the Tunnel is dependent on our campus commitment to diversity issues and community building.
-We are looking for student groups and individual volunteers to help make this year’s Tunnel a success.
+We are looking for student groups, campus departments and community organizations to help make this year's Tunnel a success.
+If you have an idea for a Tunnel exhibit that you or your organization would like to produce please consider submitting an exhibit proposal.
+If you have any questions about the proposal process, or you would like to discuss your ideas before submitting an official proposal, please do not hesitate to contact us-we would be thrilled to schedule a brainstorming session.
 Together we can work together to promote a positive attitude about differences and encourage each other to learn, respect, and appreciate diversity.

 The Tunnel of Oppression offers a great opportunity to volunteer and collaborate.
 If you are interested in volunteering for the day of, preparations prior, clean up after or anything in between we would appreciate your help.
-In order to volunteer please fill out the short form.
-The form will help us to know your availability, interest, and contact information.
+Contact Elliott Hobaugh at firstname.lastname@example.org if you are interested in volunteering.